 ~set of three US size 1 double pointed needles

 32 stitches and 40 rows = 4 inches square in St St

-Using the 12inch circular needle, cast on 60 stitches, join in the round.
+Using the tiny circular needle (either Addi if you can find one, or the Chia Goo 9 inch, cast on 60 stitches, join in the round.

 Work one inch of k1 p1 ribbing, or whatever cuff you love.

 Work in stockinette stitch, or whatever stitch you love for about 7 inches.
 So easy!!!
 Just knit continuously in the round.
 No worries about laddering, no need to fiddle.
 It’s an absolute JOY to knit on these little needles.